Education in Canada

 Getting an education in Canada is a responsible, long-term and expensive project, the quality preparation for which plays a critical role in the final result in the form of a diploma and further permanent resident status in Canada, and in future citizenship.

 We work closely with Kiwi Education, an international educational agency that helps students from all over the world come to Canada to study.
-Professional educational consultants will help with the selection of educational institution and program of study, preparation of all documents for admission to college and payment for education program.
+Professional educational consultants will help with the selection of educational institutions and programs of study, as well as the preparation of all documents for admission to college and payment for education programs.
 On Kiwi Education's website, you can find the most common questions and answers about education in Canada, as well as submit a request for an educational consultation.

 Learn more about Kiwi Education Canada here.